×

 If you are thinking about moving to Woburn, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Woburn can vary greatly depending on the type, size, and location of the property.
 However, it is generally considered to be moderately priced compared to other Caribbean islands.
 For instance, a comfortable family home in Woburn can be purchased for a price that is considered average for the region.
 On the other hand, luxury properties with ocean views can be significantly more expensive.
 Renting a property in Woburn is also a popular option, with prices again depending on the size and location of the property.
-Overall, while exact figures can fluctuate, the cost of housing in Woburn, Grenada is reflective of its status as a desirable Caribbean destination," remarked one expat who made the move to Woburn.
+Overall, while exact figures can fluctuate, the cost of housing in Woburn, Grenada is reflective of its status as a desirable Caribbean destination," said one expat in Woburn.

 Should I buy or rent a home in Woburn?